chupa-chups-h1/subscaner/README.md

-# Subee - Advanced Subdomain Scanner 🔍
+# Scanbee - Advanced Subdomain Scanner 🔍

-**"Chupa-Chups your way through subdomains!"** - by bughunter
+**"Scanbee your way through subdomains!"** - by bughunter

 ## 🚀 Overview

-Subee is a powerful asynchronous subdomain scanner designed for security researchers, bug bounty hunters, and penetration testers.
+Scanbee is a powerful asynchronous subdomain scanner designed for security researchers, bug bounty hunters, and penetration testers.
 This tool combines multiple reconnaissance techniques to discover hidden subdomains and identify live web applications.

 ## ✨ Features